open-feature/js-sdk-contrib/libs/providers/go-feature-flag/README.md

-# Server-side JavaScript Go Feature Flag Provider for OpenFeature
+# Server-side Go Feature Flag Provider

 This provider is an implementation for [`go-feature-flag`](https://github.com/thomaspoignant/go-feature-flag) a simple and complete feature flag solution, without any complex backend system to install, all you need is a file as your backend.